 No More Faucet Drips with Temperature Control, Inc.

 As a locally owned and operated plumbing contractor, we are always looking for better ways to simplify and streamline our installations, replacements, repairs and maintenance.
 Our goal is to deliver maximum benefit with the least amount of disruption and cost as possible.
 We do this by upholding strenuous standards of product quality, workmanship, customer care and overall professionalism.
-We remain on-call for emergency plumbing assistance 24/7 across Tucson, Casas Adobes, and Catalina Foothills, AZ.
+We remain on-call for emergency plumbing assistance 24/7 across Tucson, Casas Adobes, Catalina Foothills, Amphi, Flowing Wells, Oro Valley, Tortolita, and Catalina, AZ.

 The Different Types of Available Faucets